hdavid16/InventoryManagement.jl/README.md

   - If the alternate reaction pathway has a byproduct, then the main product can be included as a co-product in the bill of materials of the byproduct.
 For example: A system with 5 materials (`:A - :E`) can have two ways to produce `:A`, `:B + :C -> :A` and `:D -> :A + :E`.
 The column for material `:A` can have the bill of material: `[0 -1 -1 0 0]`.
 The column for material `:E` can have the bill of materials: `[1 0 0 -1 0]`.
 However, `:A` will only be produced by the second pathway if a request for `:E` is made.
   - Make a copy of the material to specify an alternate pathway.
 This will require specifying parameters for the copied material throughout the network.
 - Capacity limitations on shared inventory among producer nodes (e.g., shared inventory tanks) cannot be enforced directly.
 This is because the shared inventory is its own node and feeds the inventory holding area in the producer node.
 Thus the total inventory is the inventory at the inventory node plus the inventory positions at the producers.
 Capacity limitations must be enforced manually via the reorder actions (see [Kondili Example](#example-3)).
+- Production times are currently fixed.
+In a future release, they could be variable (i.e., proportional to the amount produced [rounded up to the nearest integer since time is discrete])

 ## Inventory replenishment policies